porasl/frontend/src/main/webapp/readme.txt

 Run docker-compose up -d from the same directory where docker-compose.yml is located.
+- Install the Docker Desktop and start it

 You can also create a /docker/ folder if you want to separate infra files, and run with docker-compose -f docker/docker-compose.yml up -d.